-The tract currently has a grazing lease for 92 Animal Unit Months (.28 AUM/Acre) at an average rate of \$9.94/AUM and generating an income of \$914.48 per year.
-Therefore this tract is considered average in productivity and producing average revenue per acre.
-The potential for development is very low to enhance the grazing resource.
-There is no indication the tract, if remaining in state ownership, would be used for purposes other than grazing and it is likely the future income would remain relatively stable.
+These tracts currently have grazing leases at the state minimum rate of \$9.94/AUM and generating an income of \$2674 per year.
+Therefore these parcels are considered average in productivity and producing average revenue per acre.
+However there is no water on this land and potential for development is very low to enhance the grazing resource.
+There is no indication the land, if remaining in state ownership, would be used for purposes other than grazing and it is likely the future income would remain relatively stable.
 This tract overall looks to have low appreciation potential along with high administrative costs.